With permission, Mr Speaker, I would like to make a statement relating to Her Majesty’s Revenue and Customs estate transformation.

 When I first became Financial Secretary, one of the early decisions I took was to limit the roll-out of Making Tax Digital to just VAT and those businesses over the VAT threshold.
 The roll-out was delayed.
 I am confident that we are now in a position where businesses will be ready for that important change.
 That will be of benefit to HMRC by way of tax collection and important for the efficient running of those companies.

 The Minister is closing down the valuation office in Rhyl, with the loss of 40 jobs.
 His Government have already closed the Army careers office in Rhyl, the Crown post office and the county court.
-In contrast, the Welsh Labour Government are investing £50 million in new schools, £50 million in flood defences, £28 million in housing and possibly £42 million in the refurbishment of a new hospital.
+By contrast, the Welsh Labour Government are investing £50 million in new schools, £50 million in flood defences, £28 million in housing and possibly £42 million in the refurbishment of a new hospital.
 Why are the Conservative Government disinvesting in struggling seaside towns and reinvesting in already overheated city centres?

 The simple fact is that the Government are adopting an efficient approach to the use of our resources, including across HMRC.
 We do that for a distinct purpose: it allows us to spend more money on the things that our country expects us to spend money on, such as vital public services, including the national health service, where we will be spending £84 billion more over the next few years than under the previous Labour Government.
 I make no apologies for doing things that drive efficiency and allow us to support health and public services.

 On value for money, the Minister is either sadly mistaken or badly briefed, because the reality for the 1,000 staff in my constituency is that they are going to one of the most expensive retail units in all of Scotland when they move to Edinburgh.
-Does he think it acceptable that, as I understand it from the PCS union, staff will be expected to sit in armchairs about which occupational therapists have huge concerns, and that staff who have disabilities or who are in wheelchairs have been told that if they cannot reach the screen or the plug sockets on their desks someone else can do it for them?
+Does he think it acceptable that, as I understand it from the PCS union, staff will be expected to sit in armchairs about which occupational therapists have huge concerns and that staff who have disabilities or who are in wheelchairs have been told that if they cannot reach the screen or the plug sockets on their desks someone else can do it for them?

 There is deep and clear concern from the 479 hard-working HMRC staff at Sidlaw House in Dundee that their jobs may come to an end this year, rather than as planned in 2021, which was promised by the Treasury.
 Can the Financial Secretary give me an absolute guarantee today that their jobs are safe until the end of 2021?